2018 Bulawayo bombing: 2018 investigations

 Internal rivalries between Zimbabwean security forces were exacerbated, not alleviated, by the military's arrest of the alleged perpetrator.
 The military had not responded to the Zimbabwe Republic Police's requests for confirmation of the suspect's detainment, nor to police requests for their Criminal Investigations Department to interview the suspect.
 Police officials told the Zimbabwe Independent that although they had found some good leads through witness interviews, they lack access to the suspect, so the investigations cannot "proceed properly."
 Currently, investigative units from the military, the police's Criminal Investigation Department, and the Central Intelligence Organisation are based in Bulawayo to investigate the attack.
 Current investigations lack coordination between the three groups, and there was even conflict over hotel accommodations for investigators.

 Police investigations concluded that the perpetrator must have been someone with some security background and training, and experience handling weapons.
 Police said that the way the grenade was handled and launched indicated at least basic security training.
 Police are currently investigating the source of the explosive, which they say could not have come from police, as they no longer use grenades since the November 2017 coup.
 Weapons experts are analyzing the debris from the explosion to determine what type of grenade was used and where it might have come from.
 Police say that their inability to question the suspect, who is in military custody, prevents them from asking about the weapon and its origin, and the suspect's motive.
 They said they thought he may have been a hired hitman.

 Investigations show that President Mnangagwa was the likely target of the attack, though investigators have not yet determined with certainty that it was an assassination attempt.
 Investigators and government officials told the Zimbabwe Independent that had the grenade not deflected off a rope, it likely would have detonated within a fatal distance of Mnangagwa.
 In a 27 June interview, Mnangagwa stated that he expected arrests to be made soon.
 Two suspects, residents of Bulawayo's Pumula suburb, reportedly appeared before a magistrate at the Tredgold Magistrates' Court in Bulawayo to answer charges regarding the 23 June bombing.
-The suspects were identified as John Zulu and Douglas Musekiwa, and it is unclear is one of these men was the suspect arrested by the military the day of the attack.
+The suspects were identified as John Zulu and Douglas Musekiwa, and it is unclear if one of these men was the suspect arrested by the military the day of the attack.
 Zulu and Musekiwa were later released without charges.